 Before a vaccine is recommended for use in the United States, the Food and Drug Administration (FDA) makes sure that it works — and that it’s safe.
 Learn more about vaccine safety.

 Since vaccines were invented, the number of babies and adults who get sick or die from vaccine-preventable diseases has gone way down — and some diseases have been wiped out altogether in the United States.
-See the impact of vaccines in the United States.

 If we didn’t have vaccines, would clean water and modern hygiene prevent these diseases anyway?